A. These administrative guidelines are to facilitate arrangements for extended student field trips, pursuant to Board Policy 653.

 7. Availability of funds, expenses for students, or projected success of fundraising activities

-G. Parent/guardian permission for student participation shall be secured in writing, and both the participating student and his or her parent / guardian must sign the Extended Field Trip Student and Parent Agreement Form (Appendix C) indicating a willingness to accept and adhere to the expectations and rules outlined in the agreement.
+F. Parent/guardian permission for student participation shall be secured in writing, and both the participating student and their parent/ guardian must sign the Extended Field Trip Student and Parent Agreement Form (Appendix C) indicating a willingness to accept and adhere to the expectations and rules outlined in the agreement.

-H. All funds collected for the travel program will be handled through the school activity account.
+G. All funds collected for the travel program will be handled through an approved District bank account.

 L. No less than one week prior to departure, the organizing teacher and building principal must both sign off on the Extended Field Trip Verification Form (Appendix D).

-M. The School District reserves the right to cancel or postpone a trip and will not be responsible for non-refunded deposits or other expenses that have been incurred.
+M. Richfield Public Schools reserves the right to cancel or postpone a trip and will not be responsible for non-refunded deposits or other expenses that have been incurred.

-O. Failure of a student to adhere to applicable laws, policies and rules will result in consequences that may include the student being sent home immediately at his / her personal or family expense.
+O. Failure of a student to adhere to applicable laws, policies and rules will result in consequences that may include the student being sent home immediately at their personal or family expense.
 Failure of the organizing teacher, advisor, coach, and/or chaperone to adhere to applicable laws, policies and rules will also result in appropriate consequences.